 - Soothing music, scents (such as Adaptal) and a cool room will help puppies sleep.

 Puppies love routine because it’s comforting to know what to expect.
 Find a routine that includes crate conditioning time.
 Good examples are to crate your puppy after each meal, at human mealtimes, and the first 10 to 15 minutes after visitors arrive.
 Be sure to pair a high value chew with each duration session!
 Use the same routine when you leave the house – pair this with a high value chew and soothing sounds and scents.

 Provide high value pacifiers for car crate time too!

 Be sure to take the time to condition your dog to traveling in a crate.
 Not only can this prevent barrier aggressive behaviors from starting, but it’s safer for the dog and driver.
 Pair all car crate rides with high value chews at first.

 If you plan to travel or compete with your dog, it’s worth it to condition your dog to enjoy crating anywhere.
 Purchase a “tent” or cloth crate that’s easy to carry and take it to training classes with you.
 Crate your puppy (with a pacifier) during class down time when your instructor is teaching or other dogs are working.
 If your instructor includes mat training (yay!) place your mat inside your tent crate to do some of your mat work.

 Some common and not so common sense tips.

-5. If you puppy is reluctant to enter the crate figure out why and fix the problem!
+- If your puppy is reluctant to enter the crate, figure out why and fix the problem!
 Don’t be tempted to bribe or trick the puppy to enter the crate, that will backfire!
 Consult with a skilled positive reinforcement trainer if needed.

 Do you need help crate training your puppy?
 Or are you a breeder who wants help building a crate conditioning plan into your puppy raising protocols?